 The categories of immigrants who are eligible for a Green Card are diverse.
 Often, immigrants are eligible to apply for a Green Card as part of a petition process.
 For example, U.S. citizens or Green Card holders may petition for a Green Card for certain immigrant family members.
 Similarly, an employer may petition for a Green Card for certain eligible immigrant workers.
 Alternatively, immigrants may be eligible to apply for a Green Card directly through a special program, such as Liberian Refugee Immigration Fairness (“LRIF”) or the Cuban Adjustment Act (“CAA”).

-To learn more about green card requirements, get in touch with our attorneys at Iyer PLLC at (832) 430-3167.
+To learn more about green card requirements, get in touch with green card applications attorneys serving Sugar Land, Texas and beyond at Iyer PLLC.
+Dial (832) 430-3167 today.
 Se Habla Español!

 Family-Based Green Cards